tochman/cooper_challenge_react/CYPRESS.md

 Now if we relaunch cypress and run the tests, a console check will show us that we have successfully stubbed the API reponse.
 This means, the test will still pass even if rails api is not running.
 Confirm this is indeed the case here.

-Below is the whole code, explore the commented out code as well.
+Below is the whole code, explore the commented code as well.
+It is another way of doing the same steps.

 ```javascript
 //user_can_login.spec.js